In this article:

 - Vitamin C – 4.6 mg

 Different Varieties of Apple

-The following are well-known varieties of apples that are commonly used for baking, cooking, and raw consumption.
+The following are well-known varieties of apples that are commonly used for baking and cooking:

 - Golden Delicious

 If you want to enjoy the sweet, juicy goodness of the raw apples, try the following varieties:

 - Red Delicious

 Benefits of Eating Apples

 Apples are bestowed with a refreshing taste and numerous health benefits.

 Some studies suggest that regular consumption of beverages containing apple phenols may help reduce the visceral fat area (VFA) in obese people.
 (5)